datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 Supervisor
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Designated administrator over one or more groups/teams working to produce a resource, or over one or more steps of a development process
+**Description:** Designated administrator over one or more groups/teams working to produce a resource, or over one or more steps of a development process.

 **Usage Notes:** ---